Investigators focus on Florida in hunt for sender of bombs mailed to Trump critics

 All the suspicious packages were believed to have gone through the U.S. Postal System at some point, the source said.
 Many of the packages had the return address of the Florida office of U.S. Representative Debbie Wasserman Schultz, who formerly chaired the Democratic National Committee, according to the Federal Bureau of Investigation.

-Former Vice President Joe Biden and actor Robert De Niro on Thursday became the seventh and eighth intended targets of the bombs, none of which exploded.
+Former Vice President Joe Biden and actor Robert De Niro on Thursday became the latest intended targets of the bombs, none of which exploded.

 The bombs have heightened what already was a contentious campaign season ahead of the Nov.
 6 elections in which Trump’s Republicans will try to maintain majorities in the Senate and House of Representatives.
 The episode has also called attention to the harsh rhetoric Trump wields against his rivals.